wcampos5/wcampos5-notes/Personal/Learning/Python/Functions.md

 ***
 #python #function #functions

-A code bloc identified by a name.
+A code block identified by a name.
-It either can ha a list of parameter or not
+It either can have a list of parameter or not

 #### Declaration:
 Use the **reserved** key word ***===def=== + function_name(param)+ :***